 A full-time course requires at least 40 hours of work per week, and the part time courses 20 hours per week.
-One study week is equivalent to 1.5 ECTS credits.
+One week of full-time studies is equivalent to 1.5 ECTS credits.
 The performance will be graded in accordance with the ECTS grading scale and on the basis of the student´s fulfillment of the learning outcomes stated in the course syllabus.

 - A Bachelor's degree or a professional degree equivalent to a Swedish Bachelor's degree of at least 180 credits in healthcare, biomedicine, medical technology, computer and systems sciences, informatics or the equivalent.

 - In addition, other specific requirements may apply.